The Excel Merge Cells Shortcut helps you combine and center the content of the selected cells and creates a new, larger cell using a single cell.

 We need only three commands:

-- Align the text horizontally in center: Selection.HorizontalAlignment = xlCenter
+- Align the text horizontally in the center: Selection.HorizontalAlignment = xlCenter

 - Center the text vertically: Selection.VerticalAlignment = xlCenter